 - Perform site prep including: mowing, weed whacking, auguring holes, setting up supplies and equipment.

 - Stream-Link will coordinate volunteers, including students from local schools, service groups, scout troops, organizations or businesses in Frederick County, MD.
-After a quick and informative ecology lesson and a demonstration of proper planting techniques, volunteers are given all necessary equipment they need to plant trees and let the environmental restoration project begin!
+After a quick and informative ecology lesson and a demonstration of proper planting techniques, volunteers are given all necessary supplies they need to plant trees.